pkmn/engine/src/lib/gen1/README.md

   by the engine, described in detail [below](#data-structures)
 - [`helpers.zig`](helpers.zig): helpers used to construct complex data types with sensible defaults (internally used by tests and tools)
-- [`mechanics.zig`](mechanics.zig): code which manipulates the data structures in order to implement the mechanics of the game
+- [`mechanics.zig`](mechanics.zig): code which manipulates the data structures to implement the mechanics of the game
 - [`test.zig`](test.zig): unit tests for `mechanics.zig` (the code is also tested by [integration tests](../../../docs/TESTING.md) at a higher level)